-- ✓ Your PIRE-approved Community Protocol - ✓ The current year's survey link (tinyURL) or QR code

-- ✓ An Online Recruitment Plan of who, when, where you plan to promote and distribute the NMCS survey link (submitted in your Community Protocol) - ✓ A team to help you create, post, and monitor your online promotion activities - ✓ Your program's SITE ID, if you want to track your local recruitment efforts for the online survey (to distinguish local recruitment from state-level recruitment) - ✓ Some communities have set-up local raffles to incentivize participants who participate online from their county.
+- ✓ Your PIRE-approved Community Protocol - ✓ The current year's survey link (tinyURL) or QR code - ✓ An Online Recruitment Plan of who, when, where you plan to promote and distribute the NMCS survey link (submitted in your Community Protocol) - ✓ A team to help you create, post, and monitor your online promotion activities - ✓ Some communities have set-up local raffles to incentivize participants who participate online from their county.
 If you would like to do this, please make sure this is approved as part of your required OSAP Budget submission and include in your Community Protocol submission for the PIRE team to make sure your county is included in the online drawing form.

-Possible Recruitment Activities Туре Description Examples Digital Visual Media (email) Identify online avenues for distributing promotional material or survey link by email Work with local school systems to connect through parents-emails to parents Email listservs for city or county employees Email listserves from local government agencies to community residents Printed Visual Media Identify new or relevant places to put up posters or leave flyers.
-Laundromats City offices Gas station tents MVD Local Restaurants or Retail establishments Partnerships with Private Delivery Companies School events or student take-home information COVID-19 testing or vaccine sites Mail Inserts Partner with local agency to include survey promotional material in their outgoing correspondence.
-Local utility companies or schools Note: This is different from using direct mail to collect paper surveys.
+Possible Recruitment Activities Туре Description Examples

+Digital Visual Media (email) Identify online avenues for distributing promotional material or survey link by email ✓ Work with local school systems to connect through parents-emails to parents ✓ Email listservs for city or county employees ✓ Email listserves from local government agencies to community residents Printed Visual Media Identify new or relevant places to put up posters or leave flyers. ✓ Laundromats ✓ City offices ✓ Gas station tents ✓ MVD ✓ Local Restaurants or Retail establishments ✓ Partnerships with Private Delivery Companies ✓ School events or student take-home information Mail Inserts Partner with local agency to include survey promotional material in their outgoing correspondence. ✓ Local utility companies or schools Note: This is different from using direct mail to collect paper surveys.
 Please go to "Face-To-Face Recruitment and Data Collection" section for more details on this method.
-Social Media Using any email or social media communication lists that you or your partners in the community have for distributing recruitment information.
-Facebook Posts or Advertisements Facebook Watch parties Facebook groups like church groups, civic groups, etc. Next Door Post or Ad Reach college population through Instagram and/or Tik Tok Posts or Advertisements
+Social Media Using any email or social media communication lists that you or your partners in the community have for distributing recruitment information. ✓ Facebook Posts or Advertisements ✓ Facebook Watch parties ✓ Facebook groups like church groups, civic groups, etc. ✓ Next Door Post or Ad ✓ Reach college population through Instagram and/or Tik Tok Posts or Advertisements